OanaZeleznik/POAG/README.md

 ### REFERENCE
 If you use code or parts of this code in your work, please cite our publication:

-Zeleznik, O.A., Kang, J.H., Lasky-Su, J.A., Eliassen, A.H., Frueh, L., Clish, C., Rosner, B.A., Elze, T., Hysi, P., Khawaja, A.P. and Wiggs, J.L., Pasquale1, L.R and UK Biobank Eye and Vision Consortium, 2022.
+Zeleznik, O.A., Kang, J.H., Lasky-Su, J.A., Eliassen, A.H., Frueh, L., Clish, C., Rosner, B.A., Elze, T., Hysi, P., Khawaja, A.P. and Wiggs, J.L., Pasquale, L.R and UK Biobank Eye and Vision Consortium, 2022.
 Plasma metabolite profile for primary open-angle glaucoma in three US cohorts and the UK Biobank [medRxiv](https://www.medrxiv.org/content/10.1101/2022.02.24.22271483v1).

 ### ABSTRACT